How to Organize Cleaning Supplies

 I don’t recommend placing cleaning supplies in the same area as food (so pantry is out) or the garage (as the Houston heat can affect the chemicals).
 Be aware of what you’re placing the chemicals next to and try to avoid placing them by anything that will be ingested or placed on the body.
 Lastly, if you have children or pets, be aware of cabinets with easy access.
 My brother and SIL used these magnetic locks, but do your due diligence in researching the best for your specific cabinets or home.

-Step 3: Utilize Product to Contain Cleaning Supplies
+Step 3: Utilize Products to Contain and Store Cleaning Supplies

 After determining where you’re storing your cleaning supplies (as decided above), now choose if you are going to carry everything with you or only grab what you need as you need it.
 Then buy product to simplify the storage of the cleaning supplies.